eamonnofarrell/PythonProject2018/README.md

 <details>
             <summary>Box Plot 1 (Click to expand)</summary>

     * The first diagram is a representation of the Iris data set in Box Plot form.
+    * The data from each of the first four columns depicts graphically the groups of numerical data through their quartiles.
-Key observations as follows:
+    * Key observations as follows:
         - There is a greater variance in the spread of petal length compared to sepal length, suggesting non uniformity.
         - Sepal width shows a small spread from mean value of 3.054.
         - The 'outliers' in sepal width are due to three values above max of 4 cms and one value under min 2.2 cms.